 With their powerful data at rest and data in motion scanners and device control features, DLP solutions such as Endpoint Protector can help businesses ensure that personal data never leaves the company network by restricting or blocking its transfer.

 5. Maintain personal data security standards

-Through the GDPR, data controllers are required to know the privacy and security standards processors have chosen to implement and check that they are being upheld.
-This can easily be done through the overall use of Data Loss Prevention tools which can scan data in transit and at rest in a company’s entire network using these predefined standards as filters and determine whether any policy breaches have occurred and report them back to the processors so they can take action.
+Through GDPR, data controllers are required to know the privacy and security standards external data processors have chosen to implement and check that they are being upheld.
+This can easily be done through the overall use of DLP tools which can scan data in transit and at rest in a company’s entire network using these predefined standards as filters.
+They can determine whether any policy breaches have occurred and report them back to the data processors so they can take action.

-DLP solutions offer unparalleled insight into a company’s data, allowing admins to set strict rules concerning specific sets of sensitive data while allowing employees liberty to manage data outside of these categories freely.
-It is an easy way to add an extra layer of security to a company’s network, ensuring that human error or malicious insider intentions do not bring down the wrath of the DPA upon a business.
-In the era of the GDPR, there will be no more excuses for companies to suffer data loss: they will now be responsible in the eyes of the law for any personal data of EU citizens that is mismanaged or misplaced.
+DLP solutions offer unparalleled insight into a company’s data and allow admins to set strict rules concerning specific sets of sensitive data while granting employees the liberty to manage data outside of these categories freely.
+It is an easy way to add an extra layer of security to a company’s network, ensuring that human error or malicious insiders do not lead to non-compliance.
+In the era of GDPR, there are no more excuses for companies suffering data breaches: they are now responsible in the eyes of the law for any personal data of EU residents that is mismanaged or misplaced.

 Download our free ebook on

 A comprehensive guide for all businesses on how to ensure GDPR compliance and how Endpoint Protector DLP can help in the process.